 Cancellation Policy: All courses are free of charge to attend.
-If cancellation is received 24-hours before the start of the conference, the cost of CEUs will be fully refunded.
+If cancellation is received 24 hours before the start of the conference, the cost of CEUs will be fully refunded.
 There is a separate CEU charge for each conference and each CEU type.

-Course Completion Requirements: In order to obtain ASHA CEUs, participants must log in/out using their unique webinar link and complete learning assessment survey.
+Course Completion Requirements: In order to obtain ASHA CEUs, participants must log in/out using their unique webinar link and complete the learning assessment survey.
 Registrants will receive a certificate of completion, via email when the course has been successfully completed.
 If participants wish to earn ASHA CEUs, participants are required to complete ASHA CEU Participant Form and submit at the end of the workshop via email.
 No partial credit will be provided.

 Each course is offered for .55 ASHA CEU (Intermediate Level; Professional Area).